eiliz/cambio/README.md

 After the throttling duration has expired, hitting the same URL will results in actual calls across the network.

+I've also handled corner cases like for example when you select a non trading day like a weekend day or Christmas and the period for the chart is set to 1 day.
+In that case the /history endpoint will return an empty object for the rates.
+So I'm checking the object and if's empty I'll make a second call to another endpoint the API provides that gives you the rates for the most recent trading day relative to the date you send.
+It also returns the date of that specific day and with these I can put together a rates object in the same shape that the hisory endpoint returns with the date as the key and the rates as the value.

 ## API

 Everything related to the API has its own folder and includes API states, the